dejonghe/aws-batch-example/README.md

 * Job Definitions can be either docker tasks or Lambda Functions.
 * Job Definitions can have default environments, mount points, volumns, CMD, etc.
 * Job Definition defaults can be overrode on Submission
-* Jobs can have dependancies
+* Jobs can have dependencies
 * You can run an array of the same job, making monte carlo simulations a breeze.

 --------------------